-Supplementing the services described above is assistance available through VMH, Inc. (formerly known as Virginia Mountain Housing), which receives U.S. Department of Energy Oil Overcharge funds through the state's Weatherization Program and uses these funds to provide grants for energy efficiency improvements to the homes of low-income households.
+Supplementing the services described above will be assistance available through VMH, Inc. (formerly known as Virginia Mountain Housing), which receives U.S. Department of Energy Oil Overcharge funds through the state's Weatherization Program and uses these funds to provide grants for energy efficiency improvements to the homes of low-income households.
 Priority for assistance is given to the elderly and persons with disabilities.

-7 Taxes on the average residential property are calculated based on (1) the real estate tax rate for the taxable year, multiplied by (2) the average assessment for the taxable year of properties.
+&lt;sup>7 Taxes on the average residential property are calculated based on (1) the real estate tax rate for the taxable year, multiplied by (2) the average assessment for the taxable year of properties.
 The average residential real estate tax bill for calendar year 2002 was \$2,684, based on the average residential assessment of \$248,563.

 Leveraging: The City's \$2,612 General Fund contribution to ACIART will leverage over \$145,000 in private donations.
-The City's \$185,352 in City funds for the ARCH will leverage up to \$130,000 in client fees, largely from State Auxiliary Grant funds.